MARKET OVERVIEW

 2.3 Producers face growing ethical concerns

-This is one of the main determinants of the foie gras market in France Households are the main buyers of foie gras .
-Scientific reports, advocacy by environmental or animal rights NGOs, or certain journalistic investigations are likely to have a significant and lasting impact on sales.
+This is one of the main drivers of the foie gras market in France.
+Households are the main purchasers of foie gras.
+Scientific reports, pleas from environmental or animal rights NGOs, or certain journalistic investigations are likely to have a significant and lasting impact on sales.
+Indeed, as the graphs below show, reporting French consumers' responses to a survey on goose force-feeding in ****, the French are sensitive to the treatment of ducks and geese in foie gras production.

 3.1 A production system concentrated in three regions

-The value chain of foie gras production
+The foie gras production value chain

 Source: ****